khalid-faiz/Infoplease-crawler/README.md

 # Infoplease-crawler
- A python program [spidering_articles.py] to pull infoplease.com articles.
+ A python program [spidering_articles.py] to pull infoplease.com articles and svae them in a local sqlite database.

 I editted Dr. Cuck's spider.py and gmane.py codes to create this code.